 Instructions

-- In a large skillet over medium heat, brown the ground beef; add ginger and garlic in the last two minutes.
+- In a large skillet over medium heat, brown the ground beef.
+Add minced ginger and garlic during the last two minutes of cooking.

 - Cook noodles according to package instructions; drain and set aside.

-- Drain excess fat from beef and return it to the skillet.
-Stir in soy sauce, beef broth, brown sugar, hoisin sauce, black pepper, and red pepper flakes.
+- Stir in soy sauce, beef broth, brown sugar, hoisin sauce, black pepper, and optional red pepper flakes into the skillet with the cooked beef.

-- Create a cornstarch slurry by mixing cornstarch with water; add to the skillet until sauce thickens.
+- Create a cornstarch slurry by mixing cornstarch with water; add to the skillet and bring to a low boil until thickened.

-- Combine cooked noodles with the beef mixture, stirring until well coated.
+- Combine cooked noodles with the beef mixture; stir well and let sit for a few minutes to absorb flavors.

-- Serve hot, garnished with sliced green onions.
+- Serve with sliced green onions on top.

 - Prep Time: 10 minutes